apondas007890/sql-data-warehouse-project/scripts/exploration/README.md

 # 🏗️ Gold Layer Context

-The exploration scripts primarily analyze the Gold Layer of the warehouse.
+The exploration scripts analyze the Gold Layer of the Data Warehouse.

 The Gold Layer contains:
 - cleaned,